ChieloNewctle/k8s-webterm-connector/README.md

 > Tired with web terminals?
 > Let's use it with CLI!

-This is just a simple demo to bind a TCP port with k8s exec websocket API.
+This is just a simple demo to bind a TCP port with k8s exec websocket API, which use `channel.k8s.io` as subprotocol.

 You can tweak it to suit your needs.

 ## Usage